NWChemEx/TensorWrapper/docs/source/developer/design/overview.rst

 Main discussion: :ref:`designing_tensor_wrapper_class`.

 The ``TensorWrapper`` class is the tensor-like object that users interact with.
-The DSL uses ``TensorWrapper`` objects as the leaf nodes of the abstract syntax tree.
+The DSL uses ``TensorWrapper`` objects as the leaf nodes of an :ref:`term_ast`.
 To users, the main responsibilities of the ``TensorWrapper`` component are:

 - storing the data